If you need some extra energy for your ride to work, an e-bike is the answer. Compared to a normal bike, however, there are additional considerations.

 Who are e-bikes for?

-They’re for anyone who, for whatever reason, needs to make cycling easier.
-Maybe your cycling journey to work is hillier or further than you can comfortably manage day in, day out.
+They’re for anyone who needs or wants to make cycling easier.
+Maybe your cycling commute is hillier or further than you can comfortably manage day in, day out.
 Maybe you need to carry a heavier load, such as groceries in panniers or a child in a child seat.
 Or maybe you just want to commute without working up a sweat.
 For any journey that you wouldn’t make or wouldn’t enjoy on a regular bike; an e-bike could be the answer.

-Anyone who says of e-bikes that ‘you could get a secondhand car for that’ is missing the point.
+E-bikes ‘seem’ expensive.
+To buy, most cost in the region of a small second-hand car, but you’ll make huge savings on the day to day upkeep.
 The running costs of an e-bike are tiny; it costs pennies to recharge the battery.
 If you’re switching from any form of transport other than walking or (unassisted) cycling, you’ll soon recoup an e-bike’s costs.
 And don’t forget that a pedelec provides moderate aerobic exercise.

 How much are they?

 The addition of a motor, battery, sensors, and controls means that an e-bike always costs more than a comparable standard bike.
-You can expect to spend an extra £500 - £1,000.
-So a £300 hybrid bike without electrics will cost £800-£1,300 with them.
-As the usual limit for Cyclescheme packages is £1,000, this creates a quandry.
+In short, you can expect to spend an extra £500 - £1,000.

 Do you look at e-bikes under £1,000 or over?
-Sub-£1,000 e-bikes do exist, but some will be of dubious quality with electrics and bike components that won’t stand the test of time.
-These tend to be sold through newspaper adverts, online selling sites like eBay, and direct sellers.
-Cyclescheme retailers stock a better class of budget e-bike – for example, the Pulse ZL2 (£899.99).
+Sub-£1,000 e-bikes do exist, but it’s likely that the quality of the electrics and bike components won’t stand the test of time.
+Cyclescheme retailers tend to stock a better class of budget e-bike, so check out your local store with confidence.

 Most e-bikes you’ll see in-store do cost more than £1,000; even the budget ones tend to cost a little over rather than a little under.
 For around the £1,000 mark, you’ll get a reasonable hybrid with a hub motor.
-But if you want a bike with the motor at the cranks – a more efficient setup because it works in conjunction with the bike’s gearing rather than independently - you can expect to pay from £1,500 or more.
-The Cube Town Hybrid One 400, for example, is £1,779.
+But if you want a bike with the motor at the cranks – a more efficient setup because it works in conjunction with the bike’s gearing, rather than independently - you can expect to pay from £1,500 or more.

 Getting an e-bike on Cyclescheme